reims2/reims2-docs/src/dev/notes.md

 ## 6.3.23

 - BAL lenses: when it's not worth correcting or user has a protheses.
 BAL lens is used for aestheatic reasons.
 It means the RX of the other eye doesn't matter, but it's important to keep the Sphere as similiar as possible.

+## 23.6.23

+- Glasses that would work well, but OD/OS are swapped => rather not, because swapping lenses needs an optometrist on site
+- show bal lens
+  - which range to filter? => +- 1 is fine
+  - sphere only or also sphereical equivalents? => also spherical equivalents
+- monitoring dashboard

+  - sphere combination. calc avg of glasses or like currently? => diane will think about it, use OD only for now
+  - smaller resolution? it's possible to do smaller histogram res => grouping into 1.0 bins is fine

+- switch disable OD with stuff in ()
+- this years packing day is in october